weghornlab/CBaSE/README.md

 - Computation of the q-value with the standard Benjamini-Hochberg method.
 - Removal of pseudocounts in the pentanucleotide matrix.

+If you have any questions at all, do not hesitate to write to us at <dweghorn@crg.eu>.

 If you find our method useful, we would appreciate it if you could cite [our paper](https://www.nature.com/articles/ng.3987):

 Weghorn, D., & Sunyaev, S. (2017).
 Bayesian inference of negative and positive selection in human cancers.
 Nature Genetics, 49(12), 1785-1788.